andres-fr/python3-template/README.md

 ## TODO:

-* Releases: use a tool like release-it or semantic-release?
+* Releases: use a tool like release-it or semantic-release? bumpversion problem: it requires a previous commit, and then commits only 2 small changes.
+The message provided affects the "tag commit message" only, find a way to edit the proper release title and message.
+Maybe HISTORY.rst?
-* Format HISTORY and add content to github releases (and pypi?) automatically via CLI and travis
-*  Github releases aren't including the wheel and sdist binaries

 * improve `create_docs.sh`: **it should succeed only if everything succeedes**, check for environment and input consistency and should be callable from everywhere (requiring or computing repo root path).

 * refactor travis config to have all variables (like package name etc) centralized and clear

 * Read the docs stuck on 1.0.0?

+* Update this readme

 ## MAYBE TODO: